Meet the Curriculum Leads

 Renu Sikka

-I bring with me 20 years of experience of working with various socio-economic and cultural settings in areas of local curriculum development, culturally responsive & sustaining teaching practices, evaluation of teacher impact, digital learning, and leading and coaching collaborative inquiry within the teams.
+I bring with me 20 years' experience of working with various socio-economic and cultural settings in areas of local curriculum development, culturally responsive and sustaining teaching practices, evaluation of teacher impact, digital learning, and leading and coaching collaborative inquiry within the teams.

 I am passionate about ensuring equitable, accessible education for all and strongly believe in rejoicing and celebrating cultural diversity through developing an appreciation of the importance of culturally sensitive approach to our New Zealand Curriculum.
 Culture is the social and moral fibre that unites a community and makes it unique.

-In my role as a Curriculum Lead, I actively seek to form solid learning networks with Primary & Intermediate schools and local communities to support kaiako and school leaders to design and extend learning experiences for ākonga beyond the school walls – as well as to ensure all ākonga experience a rich and responsive localised curriculum which is not only innovative, inclusive, diverse, future-focused using digital technologies but also leads to a positive well-being as an outcome.
+In my role as a curriculum lead, I actively seek to form solid learning networks with primary and intermediate schools and local communities.
+I do this to support kaiako and school leaders to design and extend learning experiences for ākonga beyond the school walls – as well as to ensure all ākonga experience a rich and responsive localised curriculum that is not only innovative, inclusive, diverse and future-focused using digital technologies, but also leads to positive wellbeing as an outcome.

-I am passionate about learning and am currently studying towards my doctorate at AUT with a focus on -Teaching practices when working with culturally diverse students in an online learning environment.
+I am passionate about learning and am currently studying towards my doctorate at AUT with a focus on teaching practices when working with culturally diverse students in an online learning environment.
+Ka kite.

 Daisy Zuo